agladysh/luatexts/README.md

     because I always try to feed the data to the consumer in the format consumer understands best.

-2. What if you need one of these missing functions?
+2. What if I need one of these missing functions?

     * Use luabins or other feature-complete serialization library.
     * Write it yourself (it is easy!) and send me a pull request.